New York City Civilian Complaint Review Board: Number of complaints

 In 2006, the CCRB received 7,669 complaints from civilians, and closed 7,399 cases, of which 2,680 were full investigations (meaning that the civilian participated, the officer(s) were identified and an investigation was closed after a full investigation).
 Approximately 6% of the full investigations resulted in a Substantiated disposition.
 262 cases were mediated.

-The CCRB remains the only completely civilian oversight of the New York Police Department in the city, and is complemented by the NYPD's Internal Affairs Bureau, and the Mayor's Task Force on Police Corruption, each charged with investigating different types of allegations.
-The CCRB and its acronym FADO (for the first letter of the allegations it investigates) has permeated all ranks of the NYPD and is part of all officers' training at the Police Academy.
+The CCRB is the only fully civilian oversight body for the New York Police Department in the city, and is complemented by the NYPD's Internal Affairs Bureau, and the Mayor's Task Force on Police Corruption, each charged with investigating different types of allegations.
+The CCRB and its FADO acronym (drawn from the first letters of the categories it investigates: Force, Abuse of Authority, Discourtesy, and Offensive Language) have become familiar throughout the NYPD, forming part of all officers' training at the Police Academy.
 Additionally, the number of complaints has risen steadily since 2002 as the 311 system was implemented and public awareness of the program grew.